nibanks/quic-cibir/draft-banks-quic-cibir.md

 each with tens or hundreds of different QUIC servers running on them, the server infrastructure may not be able to support the number of local UDP ports it would require to give each server a unique one.
-Additionally, because of infrastucture requirements additional IP addresses may not be able to be used as a solution either.
+Additionally, because of infrastructure requirements additional IP addresses may not be able to be used as a solution either.

 In these scenarios, the server infrastructure needs a way to essentially NAT